torkve/torkve-code-of-conduct/tcoc-1.0.md

    have to state that there's nothing wrong to be a human.

    * Proposals from cats are accepted as well.
-Average code written by cats is better than code wrriten by humans.
+Average code written by cats is better than code written by humans.
    * Our community is rather inclusive, so other life forms should be tolerated as well.